QuickenLoans/uri-template/README.md

 - This package also priovides a 'strict class' that will throw an exeption if the URI template uses invalid syntax in any way if your code wants to gaurentee the template before using it.
+- This package works with HHVM without issue.

 This particular implementation only allows URI templates in the UTF-8 character set.